Incident.io

 1. P0 creates an incident with the configured on-call schedules stored as metadata.

-2. The incident includes the requestor, the requested access, and a link to the approval conversation (Slack or Microsoft Teams).
+2. The incident includes the requester, the requested access, and a link to the approval conversation (Slack or Microsoft Teams).

 3. On-call users for the configured schedules can approve the request through the normal approval flow.